melissamcewen/CurlsBotSite/src/content/ingredients/dimethicone.md

 Some silicones are water-soluble, but dimethicone is not, so it will not wash off with just water.

-## Why do people with curly/wave hair avoid Dimethicone?
+## Why do people with curly/wave hair avoid dimethicone?

 Dimethicone's coating properties are also why many people in the curly hair community prefer to avoid it.
 That coating, while protective, isn't easy to remove, especially if you're not using a strong shampoo.
 So if you're using very gentle shampoo or cowash, you probably want to avoid water-insoluble silicones like Dimethicone.